philippjbauer/lambda-performance-tuner/README.md

 [![License](https://img.shields.io/npm/l/lambda-performance-tuner.svg)](https://github.com/philippjbauer/lambda-performance-tuner/blob/master/package.json)

 <!-- toc -->
+# Why this tool?

+As per Amazon's **Serverless Architectures with AWS Lambda** whitepaper*, there's a point of diminishing returns when dialing up the memory size of a Lambda function.
+At a certain point, the time it takes to execute the function does not get faster but the price to run the function goes up.
+This tool is aimed to automatically determine the optimal Lambda function memory size to run as fast as possible without spending more than necessary for the function execution.

+*[Download Whitepaper](https://d1.awsstatic.com/whitepapers/serverless-architectures-with-aws-lambda.pdf), see page 27 and following.

 # Setup

 Log in to your AWS account and create a new policy with the following configuration, call it **LambdaPerformanceTunerAccess**.